Code-Institute-Submissions/Simon-game-milestone/README.md

 ##### GitHub Pages

-1. A local project was created in GitHub with a new repository called 'Mind-Gym-Project'
+1. A local project was created in GitHub with a new repository called 'Simon-Game-Milestone'
 2. The project had regular push and detailed commits which were pushed to the GitHub website before deployment
 3. The project was deployed by logging in to GitHub and locating the [GitHub Repository](https://nunocos.github.io/Simon-game-milestone/)
 4. At the top of the Repository (not top of page), locate the "Settings" Button on the menu and click